 No additional overhead lines or pylons will be required as part of the project.
 Three existing 132 kV pylons located to the south of the substation will be removed and replaced with a short section of underground cable to enable the extension.

-Construction traffic would use the existing site access from Mangreen.
+Construction traffic will use the existing site access from Mangreen Lane.
 Within the site, a new temporary access road will be built, in addition to the existing road.

-The majority of this temporary new road would be constructed as part of the Grid Park development.
-The short remaining section would be built as part of any planning approval for the substation extension.
+The majority of this temporary new road will be constructed as part of the Grid Park development.
+The short remaining section will be built as part of any planning approval for the substation extension.

 The extension of the substation is separate to our proposals for the Norwich to Tilbury project, which is proposed to connect into Norwich Main.
 The substation extension is needed to connect the Hornsea Project Three offshore wind farm, and the Sheringham Shoal and Dudgeon offshore wind farm extensions.
 It would also facilitate the connection of Norwich to Tilbury, should that project be consented.